BepInEx/BepInEx.Debug/README.md

 **How to use:** This is a preloader patcher.
 Put the compiled DLL into `BepInEx/patchers`.
 Requires BepInEx 5 (or BepInEx 4 with MonoMod.RuntimeDetour).

+### CtorShotgun
+A tool for determining initialization order of game clases.
+Useful for finding an optimal BepInEx entry point.

+**How to use:** This is a preloader patcher.
+Put the compiled DLL into `BepInEx/patchers`.
+Requires BepInEx 5.
+Find what looks like a good time for BepInEx to start initializing plugins and put it into `BepInEx.cfg`.
+If things crash, it's too early.
+If game code runs before it can be patched, it's too late.

+### ConstructorProfiler
+A simple profiler that counts the amount of objects being created (it counts constructor hits).
+Useful for determining sources of unnecessary allocations and subsequent garbage pressure on the GC (garbage collector) which can result in random stutters.
+Unlike Simple Mono Profiler, this is implemented as a plugin that uses patches instead of a full-blown profiler.

+**Warning:** This does not work all that well and requires tweaking of the source code to fit your use case.
+Simple Mono Profiler is much more powerful and able to do the same work, so use it if you can and simply filter its results by `.ctor`.

+**How to use:** This is a preloader patcher.
+Put the compiled DLL into `BepInEx/plugins`.
+Requires BepInEx 5.

 ## External tools and resources